Constraining light dark matter and mediator with $B^+ \rightarrow K^+ \nu \bar \nu$ data: Abstract

 \section{Abstract}

-We study the decay of $B^+$ meson into $K^+$ plus a light mediator $\phi$ followed by production of dark matter (DM) pair $\bar \chi \chi$, which can mimic the flavor changing neural current (FCNC) process of $B^+ \rightarrow K^+ \nu \bar \nu$ in the standard model (SM).
-Constraints from DM relic density, direct detection, collider and $B-$physics data combined with the recently reported $B^+\rightarrow K^+ \nu \bar \nu$ branching ratio performed at the Belle II experiment, we analyse couplings between the mediator and the SM fermions as well as the dark matter particle.
-We obtain that: if the process $\phi \rightarrow \bar \chi \chi$ is kinematically allowed, i.e. $m_\phi > 2m_\chi$, then $m_\phi$ should be larger than mass of the muon pair; Otherwise, $\phi$ should play the role of missing energy, and only allowed decaying channel is $\phi \rightarrow e^+ e^-$.
+We study the decay of $B^+$ meson into $K^+$ plus a light mediator $\phi$, which subsequently decays into a dark matter pair, $\bar \chi \chi$.
+Integrating constraints from DM relic density, direct detection, collider data and $B$-physics, alongside the recently reported results form Belle II experiment, we analyze the couplings between the mediator, standard model fermions, and the dark matter particles.
+Our results indicate that if the decay process $\phi \rightarrow \bar \chi \chi$ is kinematically allowed, i.e. $m_\phi > 2m_\chi$, then the mediator mass must be constrained within 0.35 GeV $\lesssim m_\phi \lesssim$ 3 GeV.
+Conversely, if $m_\phi < 2m_\chi$, the mediator $m_\phi$ is long-lived relative to the detector size, and the only allowed decay channel is $\phi \rightarrow e^+ e^-$.